open-slicer/cell/docs/scaling.md

 ## WebSocket

-Firstly, users GET `/api/ws` (excluding the version).
-This endpoint should redirect clients to a suitable WS server, where they'll be able to establish a connection.
+Firstly, users GET `/api/v2/lockets` (excluding the version).
+This endpoint should inform clients of a suitable WS server (Locket), where they'll be able to establish a connection.
 WS servers should check if the server permitted the action in the last minute before allowing them to connect.

 !!! note
     This is specific to Cell; it's not part of the Slicer specification.